NotAKidoS/PickupPP/README.md

 # PickupPushPull
 Allows you to push & pull props with Gamepad and VR.

-Simply maps Gamepad & VR joystickY input to objectPushPull.
+Simply maps Gamepad & VR joystick input to objectPushPull.

+Hold left bumper on Gamepad to use objectPushPull.

 The fucked-rotation branch has my attempt at adding prop rotation.
 Could not get it to feel nice so I gave up on it.